microsoft/durabletask-netherite/docs/storage.md

 ### Task Hub Deletion

 Once you are finished using a task hub, it is advisable to delete the associated resources to avoid billing charges.
-Note that EventHubs billing accumulates charges for the reserved capacity measured in throughput units, or TU.
+Note that Event Hubs billing accumulates charges for the reserved capacity measured in throughput units, or TU.
 In particular, the number of partitions, or the amount of data stored in them, does not matter.

+### Event Hubs Retention

+All instance and activity messages that are part of the task hub contents are reliably stored in the partition storage.
+In particular,
+* it is not necessary to retain Event Hubs messages past their default expiration time.
+* it is safe to delete all the event hubs in the namespace, or to change the configuration to use a different namespace.

 ### Storage Representation Details